John Bentley (football manager): Early life

-Professional life
+Career

 Bentley's first match for Turton F.C. was against Westhoughton in November 1878, at the age of eighteen.
 Bentley stepped in when Turton were a man down.
 After "showing his paces" he became a regular in the team, proving himself to be an excellent half-back.
 From 1879 onward, he was sending in match reports to local newspapers.
 He wrote up the Turton matches under the pen name "Free Critic" and, freely critical of his own performances, contributed regular articles to the Bolton Weekly Journal "Cricket and Football Field".

 Bentley was playing for Turton F.C. in September 1880, when at the invitation of Darwen F.C. the two teams formed the Lancashire County Football Association.
 Challenges were sent to the Manchester Association, Bolton Wanderers, Cob Wall (Blackburn), Blackburn Rovers, Birch Association, Astley Bridge and Christ Church (Blackburn) Clubs for matches.

 Bentley was first team captain in 1881 when Sheffield Wednesday came to Turton for an FA Cup match, soon becoming first secretary and then treasurer of Turton F.C.

 In 1882, aged 22, he set himself up as an accountant in Acresfield, Bolton.
 His business thrived, and by 1885 he had given up playing, becoming a collector of income tax and the secretary of Bolton Wanderers.
 He was described at this time as "bold but extravagant, a genius who lived in the future, inspired by a vision of what football could become".

 In 1886, he left his Bolton accountant's office to work in Manchester as assistant editor, and later editor, of The Athletic News.
 He became a regular columnist in the Daily Express, Daily Mail and Football chat, a weekly magazine.

 In 1887, William McGregor contacted Bentley about the formation of a football league, because of his influence over Lancashire football.
 He became a founder committee member of the football league, becoming president on McGregor's retirement in 1894, holding the position until 1910 when he became a life member of the Football League management committee.

 After leaving Bolton Wanderers, he became the secretary of Manchester United in 1912.
 However, he was rather less successful in this role than his predecessor, Ernest Mangnall; he took little interest in the running of the team and largely left the players to their own devices.
 As a result, the club slumped from being title challengers to barely avoiding relegation, and Bentley handed over to Jack Robson in 1914.
 He remained involved with Manchester United until retiring from club administration, in 1916, due to ill health.
 He became vice-president of the FA.
 Throughout he maintained contact with Turton FC, and was president of the club in the early years of the 20th century.